PEDSnet/PEDSnet-Lessidentify/SYNOPSIS.md

     Because the goal is to create a readable representation, only mapping information is saved.
-Other aspects of the object, such as criteria for matching data attributes to scrubbing methods, is not.
+Other aspects of the object, such as criteria for matching data attributes to scrubbing methods, are not.
 If your goal is to freeze the entire state of the object, consider using a less readable but more versatile serializer such as [Storable](https://metacpan.org/pod/Storable).